Arnaldo66/crypto_manage/README.md

 BUG
   - test if price is nul (btc && euro && dollars) .. dont take
   - if not null transform value from btc or euro or dollars
-  - Responsive mobile not good.
 TODO:
-  - First: buy template
+  - do best google work (microformat ...)
+  - Test view (title, description)
+  - history why stop on prod and remove limit after fix
   - do page mining, page faucet with affiliation.
   - do dark web page
   - Show in more value and possiblity in currency graph
-  - Add and amelioration test performances
-  - Activate cron for order method "limit"
-  - Test view (title, description)
   - multilanguage - french - english - spanish (Voir comment faire au mieux SEO ?)
   - Create a widget with 10 interesting crypto.
 This widget is parametrable by user on his account
-  - remove page 'premiers pas'.
-Application has to be simple to use and not  need eplication
   - do some tutorial to create account coinbase, kraken, litebit
   - do a page for darknet
   - do a page for mining if I understand some day
   - Becareful ! limit the functionality.
 Not to much(alert, simulation, information is enought)
-  - do best design
-  - do best google work (microformat ...)
   - do API working
   - do application mobile(ionic)
   - google+ && facebook
   - symfony workflow state machine to process order check real currency and not amout if he change with js && change total with this value
   - create separate command and launch it by here check price alerts ? or listener ?
 Observer ?
-  - history why stop on prod and remove limit after fix
   - change trade entity and controller to wallet.
   - test better cron
+  - Add and amelioration test performances

   INSTALLATION
   - min version php 5.5.9